Skip to main content

 Elderflower Syrup

-Traditional cordial made from elderflower blossoms.
-Mixed with water as refreshing drink.
-Homemade in spring when elderflowers bloom.
+A cordial made from elderflower blossoms, mixed with water for a cool drink.
+People make it at home in spring when the elderflowers come out.

 soft drinkCold